 Entity, often a credit institution, that provides its customers with custody services in respect of securities traded and settled in several countries around the world.

 NFC mobile payment solution enabling payment cards to be virtualized in a smartphone, regardless of the phone service provider.

 Architectural model (topology) of a data communication network including a central switching point for all the network traffic between two counterparties.

 Retail electronic payment available 24/7/365, enabling credit in real time (or near real time) to the beneficiary with notification to the payer in a few seconds.

 International body that brings together the world's securities regulators.
 IOSCO develops, implements and promotes adherence to internationally recognized standards for securities regulation.

-Entity belonging to a circuit, issuing cards or another payment instrument, that manages relations with the holders.
+Entity belonging to a scheme, issuing cards or another payment instrument, that manages relations with the holders.